slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 ```
 cd brackets
-git remote add --track master upstream https://github.com/adobe/brackets.git
+git remote add upstream https://github.com/adobe/brackets.git
 ```

 This will create a link from your local brackets repository to the main one called `upstream`. `upstream` will be how you reference the main brackets repository.

+If you want to avoid getting branches other than master, you can add the `--track master` argument after `add`.
+However, that will mean that if you need to pull a different branch, you'll need to explicitly fetch it.

 Do the same for the brackets-shell repository (if you forked it).
 ```